meehien/caos/README.md

 ### Configuration options
-The Caos protocol has several the following configuration values which can be modified:
+The CAOS protocol has several the following configuration values which can be modified:
   - The block size of the store ``blockSize`` can be configured in ``Main.cpp`` *(values in KB)*
   - The size of the store ``storeSize`` can be configured in ``Main.cpp`` *(values in MB)*
   - The number of clients accessing the filesystem ``NUM_CLIENTS`` can be configured in ``Types.hpp``